francescomontagna/NAQANet-PyTorch/code/trainer/readme.txt

 Old trainer code.
-Please ignore the content in this folder
+Please ignore the content of this folder